From June 2026, households will have more opportunities to recycle as part of nationwide changes to waste collections.

 The food waste will be taken to an anaerobic digestion facility.

-It will go through a process where it is broken down to produce:
+At the facility it will go through a process where it is broken down to produce:

 • Biogas which is used as a renewable energy source to generate heat, electricity, and fuel by capturing and burning methane produced from organic waste.
-Therefore, reducing our need for fossil fuels.

 What will happen to the recycling?